To think about before you sow...

 Do you have what you need for a growing project?
 Maybe you need to borrow some from friends or volunteers.
 Or perhaps you’ll need to buy some, if so, you might want to think about ways of raising some money.

 5. The add-ons

 Compost, pots, more seeds, gardening gloves, refreshments for the troops – all things you might need to borrow or buy for your space.
 Make sure you take this into account when planning your time and budget.

 March to May is the best time for Spring sowing but if you sow too early a late frost could put an end to aspiring seedlings and if you're too late it could be too hot and dry.
 It's therefore important to have a sustained length of warmer weather before you sow, but try not to wait beyond May!
 Watch our handy animation to help you work out when Spring is...

 September and October are the best months for Autumn sowing, but beware; too early and the soil is dry and hard, too late and it may be wet and muddy.
 And if it’s too cold the seeds won’t germinate.
 It’s all dependent on the weather so keep a beady eye on the forecast.

 Or maybe not.
 How do you plan to get water to your space?
 Does it have access to an outside tap?
-If not, you might want to think about harvesting rainwater by installing a water butt.
+If not, you might want to think about how you could harvest rainwater.

-Prepping the ground may take longer than you think – removing grass, weeds, rubbish, digging over the soil etc is time consuming (and exhausting!).
-Don’t underestimate it and build in plenty of time with your helpers for this activity.
+Prepping the ground may take longer than you think – removing grass, weeds, rubbish, digging over the soil etc is time-consuming (and exhausting!).
+Don’t underestimate it and build in plenty of time for this activity.